How do you dissolve kidney stones?

 Why Only Uric Acid Stones?

-Dissolution therapy is a non-surgical treatment that specifically targets uric acid stones, which account for about 10% of all kidney stones.
-This method is particularly valuable because uric acid stones have a high chance of recurring.
+Dissolution therapy is a non-surgical treatment that specifically targets uric acid stones, which account for about 10% of all kidney stones [1].
+This method is particularly useful because all uric acid stone formers are considered to be at high risk of recurrence [1].

 How It Works: Alkalinisation

 The treatment works by making your urine less acidic, a process known as urine alkalinisation.
 You'll take medication that raises the pH of your urine.
-This change in chemistry creates an environment where uric acid stones cannot stay solid, causing them to slowly dissolve over time.
+Because uric acid crystallises specifically in acidic conditions (typically at a urine pH below 5.5), this change in chemistry creates an environment where uric acid stones cannot stay solid, causing them to slowly dissolve over time [1].

 How do you know if your stones can be dissolved?